 Episode 1 was previewed at a joint event with the final episode of Rakudai Kishi no Cavalry at Shinjuku Meiji Yasuda Life Insurance Hall on December 20, 2015.
 Regular broadcasting began on January 11, 2016.

 There, I said it.
 It's about time that somebody did so.
 Why?
-Because I'm honestly tired of seeing reviews for these types of shows that have a rating of 2 or 3 attached to them, simply because the series isn't „original“ and the author has seen something like it before.
+Because I'm honestly tired of seeing reviews for this type of show that have a rating of 2 or 3 attached to them, simply because the series isn't „original“ and the author has seen something like it before.
 Now, how is that a legitimate point of complaint?

 Maybe it's because I have seen more Anime than the average viewer, but I actually like getting what I know I'll like.
 Not only is „true originality“ hard to come by since most things have been done, but common business knowledge dictates that most innovations are doomed to fail and the same could be said for Anime productions.
 Not only from a commercial standpoint, but also from one that focuses on the quality of the product.
 I personally watch a lot of seasonal Anime and, contrary to popular belief, there are a few series coming out every season that could be considered somewhat „original“.
 Problem is that these shows, as important as they sometimes are, are mostly crap and hard to sit through.
 Which probably explains why the average Anime viewer very rarely watches them.
 I for one can appreciate a series that just gives me decent risk free entertainment.
 Case in point: Undefeated Bahamut Chronicle.

 Now, I'll get to why I think that Bahamut succeeds as a show a little later on, but first I need to get this rant out of the way.
 No worries, there will be a proper review, just hang on a bit.
 If you want to go straight to the review just skip the next paragraph.